cjamiev/playground/README.md

 Project Page:
 - Package Tab
-	- Ability to select which packages to update
   - Notified when a script finished
 - Regex Tab
   - Enter Rootdir, FileRegex, LineRegex, Replace/StartIndex/EndIndex and run script